leobudima/elogii-blog/content/ups-route-optimization-software-review.md

 ### Better fleet utilization

-Whether your company has a couple of vans or 125,000 as UPS, it’s in your best interest to make your vehicles remain operational as long as possible .
+Whether your company has a couple of vans or 125,000 as UPS, it’s in your best interest to make your vehicles remain operational as long as possible.

 **Fleet route optimization means fewer miles travelled.**